arcusmaximus/YTSubConverter/README.md

 Apart from converting from .ass to .ytt, the tool can also convert from .sbv (the format you get when downloading subs from YouTube's built-in editor) to .srt.
 This allows you to download existing, unstyled subs and add styling to them.
 Simply open the .sbv file, click Convert, and open the resulting .srt file in Aegisub.

 ## ASS feature support
+YTSubConverter supports the following .ass style features:
+* Font name
+* Bold, italic, underline
+* Primary, outline and shadow color
+* Alignment
+* Outline and shadow thickness (only checking whether the value is 0 or greater than 0)

-YTSubConverter supports .ass styles as well as the following override tags:
+It also supports the following override tags:
 * `{\b}` - bold
 * `{\i}` - italic
 * `{\u}` - underline